Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-Each dimension per added amount values are as follows.
+The per-added amount values up to the fifth dimension are as follows:

 <br /><br />